 The exit from the Mickey and Minnie’s Runaway Railroad attraction

-Taking Pictures on Echo Lake
+Echo Lake Viewpoint

 50’s Prime Time Cafe sign